What led to KP minister Shakeel Ahmed's resignation?

 The minister alleged misgovernance and corruption at all levels of the provincial government

-The KP government said the minister was shown the door on the recommendation of "good governance committee"
+The KP government said the minister was shown the door on the recommendation of committee

 PESHAWAR (Dunya News) - Khyber Pakhtunkhwa Chief Minister Ali Amin Gandapur and former minister for communication and works Shakeel Ahmed allegedly traded barbs on Pakistan Tehreek-i-Insaf (PTI) parliamentarians' WhatsApp group, which resulted in the resignation of the minister.